 Things to do in Zakopane – try Oscypek, smoked cheese

 Oscypek is a traditional smoked cheese from the Tatra Mountains region of Poland.
 It is made from salted sheep’s milk, which is first heated and then mixed with rennet to curdle it.
-The resulting curd is then pressed into a wooden mold, which gives the cheese its distinctive spindle shape and decorative pattern.
+The resulting curd is then pressed into a wooden mould, which gives the cheese its distinctive spindle shape and decorative pattern.

-Oscypek is an important part of the cultural heritage of the Tatra Mountains region, and is a popular souvenir for tourists visiting the area.
+Oscypek is an significant part of the cultural heritage of the Tatra Mountains region, and is a popular souvenir for tourists visiting the area.
 It has even been granted a Protected Designation of Origin status by the European Union, which recognizes its unique cultural and historical significance.